Treaty of Brest-Litovsk: Peace negotiations

-The Soviet delegation was led by Adolph Joffe, who had already led their armistice negotiators, but his group was made more cohesive by eliminating most of the representatives of social groups, like peasants and sailors, and the addition of tsarist general Aleksandr Samoilo and the noted Marxist historian Mikhail Pokrovsky.
+The Soviet delegation was led by Joffe, who had already led their armistice negotiators, but his group was made more cohesive by eliminating most of the representatives of social groups, like peasants and sailors, and the addition of tsarist general Aleksandr Samoilo and the noted Marxist historian Mikhail Pokrovsky.
 It still included Anastasia Bitsenko, a former assassin, representing the Left Socialist-Revolutionaries who were at odds with the Bolsheviks.
 Again, the negotiators met in the fortress in Brest-Litovsk, and the delegates were housed in temporary wooden structures in its courtyards because the city had been burnt to the ground in 1915 by the retreating Russian army.
 They were cordially welcomed by the German commander of the Eastern Front, Prince Leopold of Bavaria, who sat with Joffe on the head table at the opening banquet with one hundred guests.
 As they had during the armistice negotiations, both sides continued to eat dinner and supper together amicably intermingled in the officers' mess.

 When the conference convened Kühlmann asked Joffe to present the Russian conditions for peace.
 He made six points, all variations of the Bolshevik slogan of peace with "no annexations or indemnities".
 The Central Powers accepted the principles "but only in case all belligerents [including the nations of the Entente] without exception pledge themselves to do the same".
 They did not intend to annex territories occupied by force.
 Joffe telegraphed the marvelous news to Petrograd.
 Thanks to informal chatting in the mess, one of Hoffmann's aides, Colonel Friedrich Brinckmann, realized that the Russians had optimistically misinterpreted the Central Powers' meaning.
 It fell to Hoffmann to set matters straight at dinner on 27 December: Poland, Lithuania and Courland, already occupied by the Central Powers, were determined to separate from Russia on the principle of self-determination that the Bolsheviks themselves espoused.
 Joffe "looked as if he had received a blow on the head".
 Pokrovsky wept as he asked how they could speak of "peace without annexations when Germany was tearing eighteen provinces away from the Russian state".
 The Germans and the Austro-Hungarians planned to annex slices of Polish territory and to set up a rump Polish state with what remained.
-The Baltic provinces were to become client states ruled by German princes.
+The Baltic governorates were to become client states ruled by German princes.
 Czernin was beside himself that this hitch that was slowing the negotiations; self-determination was anathema to his government and they urgently needed grain from the east because Vienna was on the verge of starvation.
 He proposed to make a separate peace.
 Kühlmann warned that if they negotiated separately, Germany would immediately withdraw all its divisions from the Austrian front; Czernin dropped that threat.
 The food crisis in Vienna was eventually eased by "forced drafts of grain from Hungary, Poland, and Romania and by a last moment contribution from Germany of 450 truck-loads of flour".
-At Russian request, they agreed to recess the talks for twelve days.
+At Russian request, they agreed to recess the talks for 12 days.